juliana-steinbach/HySPI/README.md

 - E_elec, total = electrolyzer capacity × capacity factor × 8760 (total yearly electricity required by the electrolyzer)
 - E_elec, direct PV = electricity directly consumed by the electrolyzer from PV (instantaneous consumption)
 - E_PV, total = total yearly PV electricity production
+- H_grid is the electricity **taken from the grid** under an hourly time allocation
+- H_not claimed is the **surplus PV electricity** not used by the electrolyzer (can be stored or sold).

 If the electrolyzer needs more electricity than what PV directly provides, the grid supplies the difference.
 Any excess PV electricity that is not used directly is **not claimed**.